Saswata6019/MNIST-Classification/README.md

 Insight on the MNIST database
 - The MNIST database contains 60,000 training images and 10,000 testing images
-- The images have a size of 28x28 pixels
+- Each image has a size of 28x28 pixels and consists of a single channel